cecat/WeatherStation/src/ideaSpark/README.md

 After downloading, in your Arduino IDE, Select from the top menubar "Sketch -> Include Zip Library" and then navigate to your downloads folder and select the downloaded zip file (SFE_BMP180-master.zip).

+### Download the weather code .ino in this folder.
+(more detail to come)

 ### Test

 The code should now compile without errors.
 You can check this without the board installed using the Arduino IDE.
 In the sketch window there is a 'check  mark' icon in hte upper left to just compile the sketch.
 This is just to the left of the 'right arrow' icon which is to compile and upload to the board.

 If you get any errors indicating that there is a missing xyz.h file that means you did not get the right libraries, so must have missed a step above (or that the instructions are incorrect).
 Try searching in the Libraries tab for the "xyz" part of the "xyz.h" in the error message.